Dementia and Depth Perception

 Here’s what I found:

-Depth perception in dementia: (saw this quoted): A decrease in depth perception can make it hard to tell flat surfaces from raised surfaces.
+Depth perception in dementia: A decrease in depth perception can make it hard to tell flat surfaces from raised surfaces.
 It affects balance and the ability to judge distances, which can make everyday activities riskier and impact quality of life.

-Anyway, I take it for granted but our brain is so important for "seeing," and not just our eyes.
+I never really thought about it before, but our brain is just as important for "seeing" as our eyes are.
 Depth perception is part of how the brain and eyes work together.

 When I was working, I spoke to an (amazing!)
 Optical Scientist who explained it to me.

 "When light hits the retina (the light-sensitive tissue at the back of the eye), tiny helper cells called photoreceptors turn the light into signals.
-These signals then travel through a “wire” called the optic nerve to the brain, which reads them and turns them into the images we see.
-Both the brain and eyes need to be working together to judge distances and see clearly."
+These signals travel through the optic nerve to the brain, which turns them into the images we see.
+Both the brain and eyes need to work together to judge distances and see clearly."

-Unfortunately, Ma’s dementia was affecting how her brain is processing these signals, making it harder for her to judge distances and objects.
+Unfortunately, Ma’s dementia was affecting how her brain processed these signals, making it harder for her to judge distances or reach for objects accuratley.
 Someone from the mental health team once described it to me as “looking through binoculars....”

 Desperate and wanting to make sure I covered every angle, I took her to an eye doctor, hoping there was a solution.
-She could read much of the eye chart, but the optometrist explained it wasn’t just her eyes – it was dementia.
-He shared that his own mum faced similar challenges.
+She could read much of the eye chart, but he explained it wasn’t just her eyes – it was the dementia. :( He shared that his own mum faced similar challenges.

-Also, if everything is the same colour (white on white) it was much more difficult.
-It's like a rainbow in our house.
+Also, if everything is the same colour (white on white) it was much more difficult for her.
+It was like a rainbow in our house.
 Many different colours of everything.
 And if it is white - I wrap it in red or pink ribbon.

 Here's a link to Kitchen Safety Tips that may help too.